briantan050/TELUS_IoT_Getting_Started/README.md

 2. Issue the command screen /dev/tty.usbmodemxxxxx 115200 (where xxxxx is for your particular Mac).
 This connects to your device and displays the terminal output with baud rate of 115200.

 #### Windows
+Tera Term enables us to monitor messages from the board through the COM port connected to the PC.
+Follow these steps:

 1. Open Tera Term, select **Serial** and **OK** to connect to the board through the COM port.
 ![Tera_1](https://user-images.githubusercontent.com/53897474/158283699-37a1a32f-ab6d-4f29-b91c-125c9fb77e83.png)